paweljarosz/defarc/README.md

 	local element_table = defarc.get_element() -- will return a saved element, if there is any saved (selected by below functions)
 ```

-### .select_element_by_id(element_id)
+### select_element_by_id(element_id)
 Selects and saves a table with element data inside DefArc module.
 One need to provide a proper element id, otherwise it will save nil.

 * **PARAMETER:** `element_id` (string) - an id of an element from Arcweave JSON